JonOfUs/caddy-ionos/README.md

     encode gzip

     tls {
-        dns cloudflare {env.CLOUDFLARE_API_TOKEN}
+        dns ionos {env.CLOUDFLARE_API_TOKEN}
     }
 }
 ```

 ## Configuration
-### Creating a Cloudflare API Token
+### Creating a Ionos API Token

-To use the Cloudflare DNS challenge provider, you'll need to create an API token in your Cloudflare account.
+To use the Ionos DNS challenge provider, you'll need to create an API token in your Ionos account.
 Follow these steps to create a token with the necessary permissions:

-1. **Log in to Cloudflare**:
+1. **Log in to Ionos**:
-   - Go to the Cloudflare dashboard at [dash.cloudflare.com](https://dash.cloudflare.com) and log in with your account credentials.
+   - Go to the Ionos dashboard at [dash.ionos.com](https://dash.ionos.com) and log in with your account credentials.

 2. **Navigate to API Tokens**:
    - Click on your profile icon in the top right corner of the dashboard.